elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v3(11 Oct).md

 ---

-### Slide 7: AI-Powered Strategic Forecasting
+### Slide 7: Before/After Comparison
-**"From Historical Data to Predictive Strategy"**
+**"Quantifying the Impact of Change"**

 **Visual Design:**
-- Feature the "Cargo Volume Forecasting" chart prominently.
-- Use callouts or animations to highlight key areas of the chart during the presentation:
-  - The clear distinction between "Historical" data and the "Forecast" line.
-  - The "Avg Model Accuracy" metric (e.g., 77.6%), demonstrating a commitment to quantitative validation.
-  - The "Dominant Trend" insight ("Decreasing"), showing the model's ability to provide actionable strategic guidance.
-- Keep AI/ML iconography to reinforce the technical foundation.
+- A "slider" graphic that the presenter can conceptually move from left to right.
+- **Left Side (Before):** Shows a key metric (e.g., "Vessel Wait Time") with a high value.
+- **Right Side (After):** Shows the same metric with a significantly lower value after an optimization is applied.
+- A large, bold percentage in the middle highlights the improvement (e.g., "-30%").

 **Key Message:**
 Leveraging machine learning to translate historical data into forward-looking, data-driven strategy.